Kenston Forest School: History

 Kenston Forest School was founded in 1966 by the Lunenburg-Nottoway Educational Foundation.
 The school was built on 28.5 acres of land outside of Blackstone and enrolled 175 students by 1966.
+It was part of an effort, echoed in many southern communities, to establish private all-white schools (known as "segregation academies) to avoid the integration of the public school system.
+Over the intervening decades, ironically, many of those segregation academies have become racially integrated.

 The development of an aggressive long range master plan and a successful capital campaign led to the construction of a new upper school building in 1999 as well as long overdue improvements to existing facilities including paint, tile, carpet, technology upgrades and air conditioning.
 The new upper school building included a well equipped computer lab, science lab and five additional classrooms.
 In 2004, the school received a new press box and acquired 53 acres.
 Phase II of the master plan included construction of a modern 10,000 square foot building in 2005 with nine classrooms to house the early learning program, after school program, summer program, kindergarten, and first grade.
 This facility also included a playground, office space, kitchen and cafeteria.
 The original gymnasium and mainstage underwent significant renovation in late 2007 and the basketball court was dedicated as “Alumni Court” on January 7, 2008.
 Enrollment had climbed significantly over the prior decade.
 Academic and other opportunities for students had increased, and the grounds and facilities had dramatically grown and improved.

 The name "Kenston" originates from a merging of the town names "Kenbridge" and "Blackstone."
 Kenston Forest School originally enrolled students in grades eight through twelve, acting as a high school for students from both the Kenbridge Day School and the Blackstone Day School, two private lower schools in the area.
 In 1981, after declining numbers of enrollment in all of these schools, the three decided to merge to form Kenston Forest School as it is today, one non-discriminatory, nonprofit school for grades pre-k through twelve.
 The school is still overseen by The Lunenburg – Nottoway Educational Foundation, which is governed by an appointed Board of Directors.